SparqNet/sparq-gitbook/understanding-contracts/contract-tester.md

 **NOTE**: If you are passing an array as input values, just separate them using commas and the application will make all the necessary changes.

-Let's use the `SimpleContract` example because we already registered it earlier on the Contract Manager section.
+Let's use the `SimpleContract` example because we already registered it earlier in the Contract Manager section.
 First, develop the contract and deploy it to the network.
 After that, you can use the Contract Tester to interact with it.
 The solidity code for the contract is:

 ```solidity
 // SPDX-License-Identifier: MIT